Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/azure/quickstart-azure/README.md

-# Quick Start with Azure Event Hubs
+# Azure Event Hubs Quickstart

 This folder contains a variant of the [_Quick Start SSL_](../../quickstart-ssl/README.md#quick-start-ssl) app configured to use [_Azure Event Hubs_](https://azure.microsoft.com/en-us/products/event-hubs) as the target cluster.
 Using your Azure account, you may follow the [instructions](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create) to perform the following operations in the Azure portal: